Stalin Line Military Complex, Belarus

 We ambled over to the main entrance and following a fairly brief, but awkward, conversation with these guards (below) and after handing over a thick stack of Belorussian rubles (not worth that much), we were in.

 We headed over to the remnants of the Stalin Line first.
-It is still maintained here and provides security to this side of the base.
+It is still maintained here.

 Down in one of the trenches.